 Administrator- Debra S. Ford Adkins

-The Willows Health Center is a non-profit nursing facility with an impeccable record and five star rating all around.
+The Willows Health Center is a non-profit nursing facility with an impeccable record and five-star rating all around.
 Its last health inspection revealed only two deficiencies.
 The average number of deficiencies for the state and nation are 7.6 and 6.8, respectively.
-The small size of the facility and a well trained staff with numbers sufficient to tend to the needs of each patient are major contributing factors to its rating.
+The small size of the facility and well-trained staff with numbers sufficient to tend to the needs of each patient are major contributing factors to its rating.

-Even the most reputable nursing care centers must strive to make continuous improvements in an era where nursing home neglect and abuse are beginning to run rampant.
-If you suspect your loved one is the victim of mistreatment or neglect, it is important to discuss the matter with a Rockford nursing home attorney and form a plan to remove your loved one from his or her current environment and to obtain justice from those responsible for the abuse or neglect.
+Even the most reputable nursing care centers must strive to make continuous improvements in an era where elder home neglect and abuse are beginning to run rampant.
+If you suspect your loved one is the victim of elder abuse, mistreatment or neglect, it is essential to discuss the matter with an Illinois personal injury lawyer and form a plan to remove your loved one from his or her current environment and to obtain justice from those responsible for the abuse or neglect.

-Rosenfeld Injury Lawyers LLC represents nursing home clients throughout the State of Illinois and our nursing abuse team has defended the rights of hundreds of clients who have been neglected or abused by those meant to provide their care.
+Our Rockford nursing home abuse lawyers represent elderly clients throughout the State of Illinois, and our nursing abuse team has defended the legal rights of hundreds of clients who have been neglected or abused by those meant to provide their care.

-Our primary concern is the wellbeing of your loved one and removing him or her from a negative environment and our team can assist you with this transition.
-Seeking compensation from the negligent home will cover the cost of treating injuries and out of pocket expenses you or your loved one have incurred because of the abuse.
-Contact us today to arrange a risk free consultation so we may review your case and discuss your legal options.
+Our experienced attorney's primary concern is the wellbeing of your loved one and removing him or her from a negative environment, and our team can assist you with this transition.
+Seeking compensation through a personal injury claim can ensure that you cover the cost of treating injuries and out of pocket expenses you have incurred because of the physical abuse.
+Contact us today to arrange a risk-free consultation so we may review your case and discuss your legal options.

-Rockford was the name given to the town by settlers and by 1837, Midway was officially renamed.
-The town of Rockford was deemed the county seat and presided over Winnebago and Roscoe— two developments at odds with one another.
+Rockford was the name given to the town by settlers, and by 1837, Midway was officially renamed.
+The legislature deemed the town the county seat and presided over Winnebago and Roscoe— two developments at odds with one another.
 Much of the early growth of the city could be accredited to the founding of the Rockford Female Seminary, of which Jane Addams would later become a graduate.
 The Seminary became Rockford College soon after and expanded its curriculum to serve more students.

-As the railroad gained prominence, Rockford would receive a connection along the Galena and Chicago Railroad.
-This development would establish the city as an industrial center and over time, Rockford would become renowned for its production of agricultural machinery and furniture.
-The Rockford Union Furniture Company became the second largest manufacturer of furniture in the United States and the home of its founder, John Erlander, is a modern day museum in honor of his accomplishments.
+As the railroad gained prominence, the city would receive a connection along the Galena and Chicago Railroad.
+This development would establish the city as an industrial center, and over time, the area would become renowned for its production of agricultural machinery and furniture.
+The Rockford Union Furniture Company became the second-largest manufacturer of furniture in the United States, and the home of its founder, John Erlander, is a modern-day museum in honor of his accomplishments.

-Throughout the course of history, Rockford served as a strategic asset to the military.
-One of the first regiments mobilized in Illinois during the Civil War was from Rockford and the city was home to Camp Fuller, which trained an additional four regiments.
-President Theodore Roosevelt visited the city in 1903 for the dedication of the Winnebago County Veterans Memorial Hall and later on, Rockford would be home to Camp Grant, which would train soldiers during World War I.
+Throughout the course of history, the city served as a strategic asset to the military.
+One of the first regiments mobilized in Illinois during the Civil War was from the area, and the city was home to Camp Fuller, which trained an additional four regiments.
+President Theodore Roosevelt visited the city in 1903 for the dedication of the Winnebago County Veterans Memorial Hall, and later on, the area would be home to Camp Grant, which would train soldiers during World War I.

-During the early 1900s, Rockford would welcome multitudes of immigrants which would in turn strengthen its industrial roots.
+During the early 1900s, the city would welcome multitudes of immigrants, which would, in turn, strengthen its industrial roots.
 Following World War II, however, Rockford began to experience a decline due to its reliance on manufacturing and needed to diversify its economy.
-This transition was aided by the construction of the Northwest Tollway.
-By 1965 Rockford had created a new campus for the Rockford College, founded the Rock Valley College and courted Chrysler, which set up an assembly plant in Belvidere.Economic Diversification Efforts Lead to Division
+The construction of the Northwest Tollway aided this transition.
+By 1965 local leaders had created a new campus for the Rockford College, founded the Rock Valley College, and courted Chrysler, which set up an assembly plant in Belvidere.Economic Diversification Efforts Lead to Division

-Economic divisions have given the impression that Rockford is in fact two separate cities— East and West Rockford.
-The east and west regions differ greatly; the affluent east side of the city is home to wealthy white collar workers while the west side suffers from economic hardship, lack of access to public services and crime.
-Rockford was home to a controversy in 2002 in which a court ordered $250 million in upgrades to schools in the city following allegations of discrimination against the African-American population.
+Economic divisions have given the impression that Rockford is, two separate cities— East and West Rockford.
+The east and west regions differ significantly; the affluent east side of the city is home to wealthy white-collar workers while the west side suffers from economic hardship, lack of access to public services, and crime.
+Rockford was home to a controversy in 2002 in which a judge ordered the government to pay $250 million for upgrades to schools following allegations of discrimination against the African-American population.

-As other cities in the Rust Belt, Rockford is recovering from manufactural decline in the United States and its overreliance on industry in the past precipitated many of its current economic problems.
+Like other cities in the Rust Belt, Rockford is recovering from a manufacturing decline in the United States, and its overreliance on the industry in the past precipitated many of its current economic problems.
 The Chrysler Belvidere Assembly Plant employs over 4,700 Rockford residents and the Swedish American Hospital, Rockford Health System and OSF Saint Anthony Medical Center provide the majority of jobs in the medical sector.
 Additionally, UPS operations out of the Greater Rockford Airport have provided over 2,000 jobs.